The Shrinking Margin of the Sedentary Traveler

 So when you travel, what shows up first — stiffness, swelling, fatigue, or fear?

-And how many hours — or days — does it take before recovery actually feels stable again?
+And how long does it take before recovery actually feels stable again?

 About This Series (Weekly)